munificent/craftinginterpreters/book/closures.md

 This is the reason `closeUpvalues()` accepts a pointer to a stack slot.
-When a function returns, we call that same helper and pass in the first stack slot owned by the function:
+When a function returns, we call that same helper and pass in the first stack slot owned by the function.

 ^code return-close-upvalues (1 before, 2 after)

 By passing the first slot in the function's stack window, we close every remaining open upvalue owned by the returning function.
 And with that, we now have a fully functioning closure implementation.
-Closed-over variables live as long as needed by the functions that capture them.
+Closed-over variables live as long as they are needed by the functions that capture them.

 This was a lot of work!
 In jlox, closures fell out naturally from our environment representation.
 In clox, we had to add a lot of code -- new bytecode